 The City maintains a stormwater utility fee that supports the ongoing efforts to manage stormwater run-off and pollution control.
 The utility fee is assessed for each property holder within the city and is charged on the monthly utility bill (see the line-item labeled "Storm Water").

 The City of Northfield offers a $20 reimbursement for rain barrels purchased after Feb.
 15, 2012.
-A rain garden cost share program is also available with reimbursements up to $250.
+A rain garden cost share program is available with reimbursements up to $250.
+The City also provides a Native Plant Rebate with reimbursements up to $75.
 All city utility account holders are eligible.

 Surface Water Management Ordinance

-The City revised and updaetd its surface water management ordinance in 2010 to bring it up to current standards and to make it more user friendly.
-The final ordinance langauge is available in Ch.
+The City revised and updated its surface water management ordinance in 2010 to bring it up to current standards and to make it more user friendly.
+The final ordinance language is available in Ch.
 22, Art.
 VI of the City Code.

 The City of Northfield participates in the federal flood insurance program managed by the Federal Emergency Management Agency (FEMA).
 The City provides basic information about flood hazards, links to FEMA web resources, and flood map resources.